It’s coming! And it will be fabulous. Follow this LINK for the news.

 Burning Man Leaders

 Let’s go back in time to “Green Man” in 2007 where for the first and last time ever the people who brought you Burning Man allowed sandwiches to be sold at center camp and ‘green vendors’ showing their wares.
-The green_manramifications of allowing these elements into an event that talked about Decommodification was loud.
+The ramifications of allowing these elements into an event that talked about Decommodification was loud.
 But, who can fault the organizers for trying something new?

 Selling coffee was new once, but these days no one could imagine center camp not having coffee or the amazing people selling it.